 Treatment given to weaken and destroy breast cancer before surgery is called neoadjuvant treatment.
 Neoadjuvant treatment isn’t routinely used to treat early-stage breast cancer, but may be used if the cancer is large or aggressive.

 One or more chemotherapy medicines are commonly used in a neoadjuvant treatment regimen, including Taxol (chemical name: paclitaxel).
 The targeted therapies Herceptin (chemical name: trastuzumab) and Tykerb (chemical name: lapatinib) also may be used in a neoadjuvant regimen if the cancer is HER2-positive.

 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be aggressive, so doctors may recommend neoadjuvant treatment for them.
 Herceptin and Tykerb fight HER2-positive breast cancers by blocking the cancer cells’ ability to receive growth signals.
 Herceptin is given intravenously.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.
 Tykerb is a pill taken by mouth.